As you approach retirement it’s natural to start thinking about ways you might boost your superannuation balance. We offer some simple ideas.

-Shares, cash and property are three of the most popular asset classes for SMSFs, but other, less common choices include investing in other listed securities or managed funds, bonds, warrants, collectibles and artworks.
+Shares, cash and property are three of the most popular asset classes for SMSFs, but other, less common choices include investing in other listed securities or managed funds, bonds, warrants, metals and artworks.

 You need to consider how any short term investment changes will sit alongside your long term strategy and goals for your superannuation.

 Your appetite for financial risk typically changes depending on your stage of life.
 If you’re near retirement, chances are you’ll be looking to play it safe as you’ll be living from your SMSF nest egg in a matter of years, so bear this in mind when choosing your investments.